seng350/course/project.md

 # Overview
 The course project is a semester long effort to design and implement a web application using Typescript as the programming language, Node.js as the server, and Express as middleware.
 While the world is <strike>cursed</strike>blessed with a plethora of Javascript web frameworks, in this course we will implement those concepts (i.e, MVC or some iteration thereof) ourselves.

+There is no specified topic for the project.
+Your team will define the requirements and stakeholders as part of the deliverables, and then implement those requirements.
+I suggest focusing on an app that has some CRUD-style interaction (Create, Read, Update, Delete).
+Typically this is a standard intro to web development, e.g. Spring [PetClinic](https://github.com/spring-projects/spring-petclinic) or Node [Library](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website) examples.

+Some examples:
+- manage gaming identities on Xbox, Playstation, etc.
+- keep track of a sports pool
+- list of user weather stations

+## Detailed Requirements

+The following list contains a set of requirements for your course project.
+They are purposefully not written as a formal software requirements specification, as your first task will be to create and formalize such a specification.
+If you are unclear about anything here, please post your question to Slack.

+1. The app shall be Web-based and use the technologies introduced in the labs, in particular TypeScript, Node, Express, MongoDB.
+2. The app shall not use view templates (like Jade) or CSS templates (like JADE).
+Do this by hand.
+3. The app shall not use ORM tools such as Mongoose.
+4. The app shall not use MVC frameworks.
+4. For other libraries or APIs, check with your lab TA.
+2. The app shall support different user IDs, each user ID should be able to create (update and delete) different aspects of your app.
+    1. Note: to keep the complexity of the project in check, you will not have to implement user authentication.
+The app should simply have a “user ID list” view that shows all known user IDs and allows the user to select one of them.
+    2. The app should support a special user ID “admin”.
+This user ID cannot be deleted and has the special ability to create or delete other (regular) user IDs.
+3. Users can invite other users to *view* or *edit* their projects.
+However, only the project *owner* can delete a project.
+Users can surrender project ownership to another user.
+4. The app user interface should provide a structured, forms-based interface for entering and updating content.
+5. The app shall provide an overview page.
+6. The app shall follow web accessibility practices as defined by

 ## Dates
 See [the syllabus for all due dates](README.md).